in4lio/yupp/doc/README.md

 You may need to specify `--pre` key if you want to install a beta version.

-After that, you can use macro expressions in the source code in Python, starting your script with:
+After that, you can use macro expressions in source code in Python, starting your script with:

     # coding: yupp